 Dishes include rice and curry, pad thai, fried rice, papaya salad, noodle soup, roti pancakes etc. There’s also a great kebab stall just outside the mosque.
 You’ll also find more formal Halal restaurants such as Bangboo Seafood and A-Hud Seafood on this stretch.
 Take a motorbike sidecar taxi from the beach to the village for 30 Baht per person, or walk (it is around 15 – 20 minutes’ uphill).
 Another good street food area at lunchtime and early evening is around Krabi Resort, where you will find stalls selling barbecued chicken, noodle soup etc. Note: this area does not operate on Fridays.

-Please note although that many street food stalls along the beachfront in Ao Nang are run by Buddhist Thai people from the north of the country, none serve pork out of respect for the local people.
+Please also note that although many street food stalls along the beachfront in Ao Nang are run by Buddhist Thai people from the north of the country, none serve pork out of respect for the local people.
 This is also the case in any of the local markets in Ao Nang and Klong Haeng only (NOT in Krabi Town), where all the food for sale will be Halal.
 Anyone selling pork meat is required to do so outside the main market area.

 Finally, some helpful phrases to print out in the very unlikely case you have any difficulties: